Unforgettable 17 days exploring New Zealand's North & South Islands!

 - Stay in a traditional Maori marae, and learn the Haka

-Day 1: Auckland to Rotorua.
+Day 1: Auckland to Marae stay via Waitomo.
 Kia ora – welcome to New Zealand!
-We’re heading to Rotorua, with a stop at the Waitomo Caves.
+We’re heading to our traditional Marae stay, with a stop at the Waitomo Caves.
 Choose to visit on foot, by boat or on a black-water raft!
 The magical caves are lit up the fairy-tale sparkle of thousands of tiny glow-worms – you have to see it to believe it!
-In Rotorua we’ll stay in a traditional Maori marae where we’ll learn some Haka moves and watch a Poi dance, before tucking into a delicious dinner.
+Near Rotorua we’ll stay in a traditional Maori marae where we’ll learn some Haka moves and watch a Poi dance, before tucking into a delicious dinner.

 Day 2: Rotorua.
 Free day in Rotorua.
 Check out the geo-thermal attractions, the Government Gardens and the local museum.
 We’ve also got some amazing optional activities – pamper yourself with a mud bath and spa, take a canopy tour, try zorbing and white water rafting, or for all the Lord of the Rings fans out there, the Hobbiton movie set tour is a must.

-Day 3: Rotorua to Tongariro National Park.
+Day 3: Rotorua to Tongariro National Park via Lake Taupo.
 Travel to Tongariro National Park - an awe-inspiring landscape sculpted by volcanic eruptions and ice-age glaciers.
 Marvel at the colourful hot springs, bubbling mud pools, Huka Falls and Lake Taupo.
-A traditional Hangi lunch (a meal of roasted veggies and meat cooked in an underground pit) is included today.

 Day 4: Tongariro National Park.
 Turn the heat up again; we’re heading back into the volcanic park!
 We’ll take you on a short guided walk through the rugged landscape.
 You’ll also have the opportunity to walk the legendary Tongariro Alpine Crossing.
 If you’d rather save your legs, there’s an optional quad-biking experience on offer – awesome!